Main concerns of simple yoga (5)

 Your breathing will gradually become more thorough.
 Your breathing might be shallow and fill only a small part of your lungs when you begin to be seated still.
 When you remain seated upright and still in a cross-legged position that’s as near to a completely developed cross-legged position as you can experience comfortably in your present physical condition and allow your breathing to be free and thorough your breathing will gradually become more thorough.

 2 When your breathing is free you can straighten your backbone with a small muscular effort and hold a beneficial position nearly effortlessly.
-You need to allow your breathing to be free while you’re placing your body in a position to remain seated still and while you remain seated still to benefit from the position of your body.
+You need to allow your breathing to be free during all of the time that you’re placing your body in a position to remain seated still and also during all of the time that you remain seated still to benefit from the position of your body.

-Your breathing might become still sometimes while you remain seated still.
+Your breathing might become still naturally while you remain seated still.
 Your breathing becomes still naturally and harmlessly during many kinds of ordinary experiences.

-While you’re remaining seated still you might pause between exhaling and inhaling and allow your breathing to be still for a while until you naturally begin to breathe again.
-The benefits of breathing continue for a while even when you’re not exerting muscular effort to breathe.
+You might pause between exhaling and inhaling and allow your breathing to be still for a while until you naturally begin to breathe again.
+The benefits of breathing continue for a while even when you’re not exerting any muscular effort to breathe.

 4 Don’t hold your body still to help your breathing to be free.
-Holding your body still can help your breathing to be free after you’re supporting your legs and hips firmly in a beneficial cross-legged position and standing your backbone upright and curved or leaned forward far enough so that the inhalations of your breathing to be effortless.
+Holding your body still can help your breathing to be free after you’re seated comfortably on three firm bases of support and standing your backbone upright and curved or leaned forward far enough so that the inhalations of your breathing to be effortless.

 If you hold your body still before you’re maintaining the concerns that combine to make the position of your body beneficial, the position that you hold still might not be beneficial and might become uncomfortable or numb.

-5 Some influences that might not interfere with the beneficial motion and rest of energy in your body when you’re moving can disrupt, block or spend the energy in your body while you remain seated still.
+5 Some influences that might not interfere with the beneficial motion and rest of energy in your body while you’re moving can disrupt, block or spend the energy in your body when you remain seated still.
 Those influences are described in Chapter 3.

-Tight clothing or an elastic waistband, stretch fabric or any cloth pressed in the folds of your knees interfere with the beneficial motion and rest of energy in your body while you remain seated still.
-Elastic and stretch clothing exert constant pressure on the surface of your body that confuse and frustrate the motion and rest of energy in your body and cause conflicting muscular tensions in your abdomen that interfere with free and thorough breathing and straightening your backbone while you remain still.
+Tight clothing or an elastic waistband, stretch fabric or any cloth pressed in the folds of your knees interferes with the beneficial motion and rest of energy in your body when you remain seated still.
+Elastic and stretch clothing exert constant pressure on the surface of your body that confuse and frustrate the motion and rest of energy in your body and cause conflicting muscular tensions in your abdomen that interfere with free and thorough breathing and straightening your backbone when you remain still.

-Tensions in your abdomen that are caused by wearing elastic or stretch fabric don’t diminish by remaining still and might cause nausea, anxiety or drowsiness.
+Tensions in your abdomen and breathing that are caused by wearing elastic or stretch fabric don’t diminish by remaining still and might cause nausea, anxiety or drowsiness.

 6 The support beneath your body should be firm when you remain seated still to benefit from the position of your body.
-You need to support your posterior (hips and the ends of your thighs at your hips) firmly -and support the ends of your shins as near as possible to your knees firmly -and stand your backbone upright and curved or leaned forward far enough to press your knees downward -to distribute your weight on three firm bases of support -to experience the integrating potential of your cross-legged position.
+You need to support your posterior firmly and support the ends of your shins as near as possible to your knees firmly and stand your backbone upright and curved or leaned forward far enough to press your knees downward to experience the integrating potential of the three firm bases of your cross-legged position.

 If the support beneath any part of your body is not firm when you remain seated still your breathing won’t be free.
 Springs, sponge, elastic or rubberized supports exert fluctuating pressures when they're condensed by the weight of your body.
 The energy in your body moves continually to remedy the instability of your position and the muscles of your abdomen and legs move continually to adjust your balance.
-Even when the position of your body is beneficial when you’re supported on springs or sponge or a rubberized surface your breathing won’t be free and your position won’t be still.
+Even when the position of your body is beneficial when you’re supported on springs or sponge or a rubberized surface your breathing won’t be free.

-Tensions in your abdomen that are caused by the support beneath your body not being firm don’t diminish by remaining still and might cause nausea, anxiety or drowsiness.
+Tensions in your abdomen and breathing that are caused by the support beneath your body not being firm don’t diminish by remaining still and might cause nausea, anxiety or drowsiness.

-9 When you’re standing your backbone upright and curved or leaned forward far enough to press the ends of your thighs at your knees downward you can verify that the angle that you’re curving or leaning forward is beneficial by condensing the muscles of your abdomen inward to exhale then relaxing those muscles so the following inhalation is effortless.
-If you’re not curving or leaning forward far enough or too far the following inhalation won’t be effortless.
-When you’re seated in a beneficial cross-legged position and standing your backbone upright and curved or leaned forward sufficiently the muscles beneath your thighs and hips and at the sides and back of your body exert more effort to support your position upright than they exert ordinarily.
+9 You can verify that the angle that you’re curving or leaning forward is beneficial by condensing the muscles of your abdomen inward to exhale then relaxing those muscles so the following inhalation can be effortless.
+If you’re not curving or leaning forward far enough or if you’re leaning forward too far the following inhalation won’t be effortless.
+When you’re seated in a beneficial cross-legged position and you stand your backbone upright and curved or leaned forward slightly the muscles beneath your thighs and hips and at the sides and back of your body exert more effort to support your position upright than they exert ordinarily.
 This allows the muscles at the front of your body to exert less effort to support your position upright than they exert ordinarily.
 The comparative rest of the muscles of your abdomen and chest allows your breathing to be more free and thorough than you experience ordinarily.

-Condensing the muscles of your abdomen inward to exhale then relaxing those muscles so the following inhalation is effortless can be as free and thorough as breathing spontaneously.
-Although exerting effort to exhale and inhaling effortlessly can help you to verify that the position of your backbone is beneficial you don't need to be concerned with your breathing any other way than allow your breathing to be free and thorough.
+Condensing the muscles of your abdomen inward to exhale then relaxing those muscles so that the following inhalation can be effortless can be as free and thorough as breathing spontaneously.
+Although exerting effort to exhale and inhaling effortlessly can help you to verify that the position of your backbone is beneficial, you don't need to be concerned with your breathing any other way than to allow your breathing to be free and thorough.

-10 When the muscles that support your body upright become too tired to support your position nearly effortlessly you’ll need to exert more muscular effort to breathe.
-When you become tired your breathing will become difficult.
-Then you should rest.
+10 When the muscles that support your body upright become too tired to support your position nearly effortlessly you might need to exert more muscular effort to breathe.
+If your breathing becomes more difficult when you become tired then then you should rest.

 Don’t remain still if your position is not comfortable.
 You won't benefit reliably from remaining seated still when your position is not comfortable.
-If your breathing is not nearly effortless or you cannot stand your backbone upright nearly effortlessly any position that you hold still might become uncomfortable or numb.
+If you cannot stand your backbone upright nearly effortlessly or if your breathing is not nearly effortless then any position that you hold still might become uncomfortable or numb.

-You can practice simple yoga beneficially for as long as only one cycle of inhaling and exhaling your breathing.
+You can practice simple yoga beneficially for as brief a duration of time as one cycle of inhaling and exhaling your breathing.
 You don’t need to remain seated still for a long time to experience the benefits of an integrated position of your body.
 Even a moment of experiencing an integrated position of your body is beneficial.

 Straighten your backbone as well as you can